mnvr/advent-of-code-2023/README.md

     this for Haskell that uses the `-O2` level.
 -   `make verify` - Run `make test`, but for all days so far, in reverse.
 Print nice and pretty stats about all the days too.
--   `make hs` and `make swift` are variations of the default `make`, except they specifically run the latest Haskell or Swift solution.
 -   `make clean` - Clean temporary files (written to `out/`).

 To run the command on a specific day's program without needing to edit it, just